 In a compassionate and respectful way, write a letter with what advice would you have for them from your experience?
 You might also:

-• Write about what you wish you had known but learned and what you imagine that they might be able to learn from the event?
+- Write about what you wish you had known but learned, and what you imagine that they might be able to learn from the event.

-• Or write about what ways you are now growing and they may also grow.
+- Write about what ways you are now growing and they may also grow.

-• Or you may write about all the above.
+- Or you may write about all the above.

-As you continue to respond to your loved one, write encouraging words of hope, comfort and advice.
+As you continue to respond to your loved one, write encouraging words of hope, comfort, and advice.

-Transactional Writing Choice #2 - The Empathetic Letter
+Transactional Writing Choice #2: The Empathetic Letter

 You aren’t saying what happened is right, just or fair, but are instead trying to understand and empathize.
 Start from the assumption that the person isn’t a bad person, but just did something that hurt you or that you don’t understand.

-* What could they have been thinking?
+- What could they have been thinking?

-* What could have happened to them in the past to make them do what they did?
+- What could have happened to them in the past to make them do what they did?

-* What could they have felt as they did it, and what did they feel afterward?
+- What could they have felt as they did it, and what did they feel afterward?

-* How do they feel now?
+- How do they feel now?

 After you finish writing, go back and change or add anything you want.
 Rewrite as necessary until your letter is as good as you can make it.

-Transactional Writing Choice #3 – The Gratitude Letter
+Transactional Writing Choice #3: The Gratitude Letter

 Write a letter to someone in your life that you would like to thank for something they gave you, or something they taught you, or something they have inspired in you.
 Get right to the point and don’t apologize for not writing before now.
 Imagine how the recipient may feel when they read your letter.

-* Tell them what their gift meant to you when you received it.
+- Tell them what their gift meant to you when you received it.

-* Tell them how you felt about it then and now.
+- Tell them how you felt about it then and now.

-* Tell them how you have been able to use this gift or the skill or the inspiration you received from them.
+- Tell them how you have been able to use this gift or the skill or the inspiration you received from them.

-* Tell them how your life has been enriched by what you have received from them and for their presence in your life.
+- Tell them how your life has been enriched by what you have received from them and for their presence in your life.

-Transactional Choice #4 – Granting Forgiveness Letter
+Transactional Writing Choice #4: Granting Forgiveness Letter

-Choice #5 – Asking Forgiveness Letter
+Transactional Writing Choice #5: Asking Forgiveness Letter

 If you can, express your sorrow and write out an apology.
-Don’t use your writing to justify your actions, but include if you can what it might take to make amends with this person, their family and friends.
+Don’t use your writing to justify your actions, but include if you can what it might take to make amends with this person, their family, and friends.
 As always, write continuously and write in an uncensored way.

 A Paper Sacrifice

 Watch your letter burn.
 Watch the paper become ashes.
 Watch the smoke rise from the paper.
 Know that the materials of the ink and the paper have returned to the basic elements.
-No matter has been created or destroyed, but its shape has changed, and that can make all the difference.
+No matter has been created or destroyed, its shape has changed, and that can make all the difference.